 from different, channel on things.
 So I hope that this lands for at least one person,

 Jessica: it will, it definitely will.
 And if you want to find more of Carrie, you can find her at Carrie Roseman, R O S E M a n.com.
 What's your favorite?
 Is it Instagram or Facebook that you spend the most time on?

 Carrie: Both but really been concentrating on Instagram lately.

 So, but Instagram and Facebook are the same handle.
-So it's at Kerry Roseman studios and Carrie is spelled C A R R I E.
+So it's at Carrie Roseman studios and Carrie is spelled C A R R I E.

 Jessica: Thank you for doing that.

 Okay.
 So go find Carrie, follow her, look at her beautiful pictures and watch what happens.
 Thank you so much.

 Jessica: Thank you, Carrie.

 If you liked this article, sign up below to get more just like it in your inbox every week!